 Imagine this: You’re sitting outside at a charmingly-small-but-not-annoyingly-small wooden table.
 There is no M1 Bus interrupting the very important comment you have just made about burrata.
 Instead of blood, amaro spritzes run through your veins.
 Instead of traffic, there are only other tables of diner spaced at least six-feet apart.
 Are you abroad?
 No. You’re in the middle of Canal Street in Manhattan.

-Let us introduce you to The Open Streets: Restaurants program.
-Back in the beginning of the summer, Mayor de Blasio announced that designated sections of the city would be closed off to traffic on weekends and certain weekdays to give restaurants and other businesses free reign of the road.
-We went through all of the Open Streets areas in Manhattan and chose the best clusters of outdoor dining available.
+Back in the beginning of the summer of 2020, Mayor de Blasio announced that designated sections of the city would be closed off to traffic on weekends and certain weekdays to give restaurants and other businesses free reign of the road.
+It’s called the The Open Streets: Restaurants program.
+We went through all of the Open Streets areas in NYC and chose the best clusters of outdoor dining available.
 All you have to do is pick which street to plop yourself in the middle of.

 Moonrise Izakaya is the sort of place where time moves inexplicably quickly and corn makes little sense without an accompanying skillet of gooey cheese.
 The Japanese menu here has everything from karaage and udon to matcha waffles during brunch.
 They stay open for outdoor dining until 10pm and you can text 646-541-2506 to make a reservation ahead of time.

 The Amsterdam Avenue location of this Dominican spot is open for outdoor dining for breakfast, lunch, and dinner.
 Stop by for dishes like emparedados, mofongo de chicharron, and our personal favorite, rotisserie chicken.
 For $7.50, you get a half-bird with skin that tastes like it’s coated in brown sugar, and for another $4, you can and should add a side of boiled green bananas.
 If you’re looking for somewhere to bring your whole family for a traffic-free dinner, this is the place.